SRCF/docs/source/shell-and-files/files.rst

 Snapshots
 ~~~~~~~~~

-Although *the SRCF Does Not Take Backups*, snapshots of ``/home``, ``/public`` and ``/societies`` are taken regularly.
-At any given time, 24 hourly, 14 daily and 4 weekly snapshots should be available.
+Although *the SRCF does not guarantee to take backups* of users' data, snapshots of ``/home``, ``/public`` and ``/societies`` are generally taken regularly for disaster recovery purposes.
 Snapshots may be accessed using the hidden (it will not show up in ls -a or in shell autocomplete) directory ``.snapshot``, available at any level of the file hierarchy.

 For example:
 ::